dianixn/MATLAB_AWS/README.md

 # MATLAB_AWS
-Using MATLAB with AWS to accelerate the training processes
+Using MATLAB with AWS

-For the accelerate the training session, use MATLAB_AWS.m
+1. For utilizing the AWS computational resources calling from the parallel pool, refers to MATLAB_AWS.m.

+2. For utilizing the AWS computaional resouce by the remote desktop, refers to the pdf file. **I appreciate the help from Mike Croucher @ Mathwork, the one writing that file.**